 Ecuador started badly.
-The border crossing went relatively smooth, but on the way to the parking lot Ivan dropped somewhere his driver’s license.
-He figured this out after 20 kilometers and the cursing started.
+The border crossing went relatively smoothly, but on the way to the parking lot, Ivan dropped somewhere his driver’s license.
+He figured this out after 20 kilometres and the cursing started.
 We went back to the border trying to find it, but it was “causa perduta”.
 Ivan was in quite a bad mood for the rest of the drive to Ibarra and Otavalo.
-The ones who know him well, can imagine what pain in the neck Ivan in a bad mood can be.
+The ones who know him well can imagine what pain in the neck Ivan in a bad mood can be.

 On this unfortunate day, we got up early and skipped breakfast to get an early start at the border.
 The moral of the story – never get up early and skip breakfast.

 The next day, we officially crossed the equator.
-I’m still trying to get used to the fact that from now on the sun will be on the north.
+I’m still trying to get used to the fact that from now on the sun will be in the north.

-I wish I could pass to you all kind of emotions that are surrounding a local Ecuadorian market.
+I wish I could pass to you all kinds of emotions that are surrounding a local Ecuadorian market.
 Unfortunately, the pictures are missing the noise and the smell.

 After the market, we hiked the Cotopaxi volcano.

-These morons made me to drive to altitude of 4,300 meters on something which was not even a road.
+These morons made me drive to an altitude of 4,300 meters on something which was not even a road.
 I was barely breathing.
 A car should choose its owners more carefully.

 LikeLiked by 1 person